pwFoo/string/1.x/index.md

 keywords: opis, string, multibyte, unicode, utf-8, encoding
 lib:
     name: opis/string
-    version: 1.4.0
+    version: 1.5
 ---
 # Work with multibyte strings

-This tiny library allows you to work with multibyte encoded strings, using an object-oriented paradigm.
-The library has no dependencies to *mbstring* or similar PHP extensions and is compatible with PHP 5.3+, PHP 7.0+ and HHVM.
+Opis String is a tiny library that allows you to work with multibyte encoded strings in an object-oriented manner.
+The library has no dependencies to *mb_string* or similar PHP extensions.

 ## License